Sergio Garrone

-Sergio Garrone (born 15 April 1925) is an Italian director, screenwriter and film producer.
+Sergio Garrone (15 April 1925 – 12 July 2023) was an Italian director, screenwriter and film producer.

 Life and career

 Born in Rome, the brother of the actor Riccardo, Garrone began his career in 1948 working as assistant director, documentary filmmaker, and production assistant.
 In 1953, he abandoned the cinema industry, but in 1965 he resurfaced as a producer of low-budget genre films.
 Starting from 1968, Garrone was also active as a director and a screenwriter, specializing in the Spaghetti Western genre.
 He was usually credited as Willy S. Regan.
+Garrone died in July 2023, at the age of 98.